 Words by Feliks Garcia

-Photograph by Jessica Alexande
+Photograph by Jessica Alexander

 This month, the movie-going public became aware of the fact that the National Security Agency is collecting the phone numbers they dial and calls they receive.
 And while this data-mining is the result of twelve years of post-9/11 national security policy, the American public is outraged at the revelation that Obama, too, supports this sort of surveillance for the “protection” of Americans.
 According to Gen. Keith Alexander, the director of the NSA, harvesting phone numbers and other internet information has thwarted “dozens” of attacks in America and abroad, and by this logic, the sacrifice of privacy is a means to an end.